coveo/source.coveo.com/_posts/2019-04-18-lightning-web-components.md

 **Lightning**: It is a Salesforce related term which defines their UI or front-end applicative framework (by opposition to "Classic" or "Visualforce").

-**Web Components**: These are the result of three technologies that, when used in combination, allow you to define custom and reusable web elements.
-It leverages *Custom elements* which allows you to define custom web elements in JavaScript and some behaviour which in turn can be rendered in a web browser.
+**Web Components**: These are the result of three technologies that, when used in combination, allow you to define custom and reusable HTML elements.
+It leverages *Custom elements* which allows you to define custom web elements in JavaScript and some behavior which in turn can be rendered in a web browser.
 These custom elements also use the *Shadow DOM* which is an encapsulation of the DOM tree attached to a specific element.
-This is used to isolate features and behaviour of your element from other parts of the document.
+This is used to isolate the features and behavior of your element from other parts of the document.
 And finally, Web Components use the `<template>` and `<slot>` elements that allow you to write markup that is not displayed in your page but can be reused where you want in your page.

 So if you put the two together, you get Web Components that can interact with Salesforce, either to access data or to be part of their application rendering loop.
 Which means Salesforce has made available this new bleeding edge web technology (Web Components) and allowed it to communicate very easily with Salesforce (Lightning).

 ## Meet the team

 Before jumping on our experience with LWC, here are the members of our team that took part in the original exploration of this new framework.
+This post will be structured in the form of a Q&A with the different team members.
+Below you can have a better idea of their level of knowledge of Salesforce, experience at Coveo, and knowledge of web development.

 ### Jeremie Robert